 - Don’t stop to measure progress until you are certain you have done more than necessary.
 (Then after you discover you are barely half-way done, take a lunch break.)

-- If/when your muscles begin to get shaky take a lunch break.
+- If/when your muscles begin to get shaky, take a lunch break.
 Remaining fueled is critical.
-If you work into exhaustion the physical and phycological set-backs will delay accomplishing your goal.
+If you work into exhaustion, the physical and psychological set-backs will delay accomplishing your goal.

 Congratulations, you’ve dug yourself a hole.
 Grab yourself a beer.
 And may the sore muscles bring you a sense of inner satisfaction and mental discipline that transfers into all of life’s routines.